 Portland Global Sustainable Evergreen Fund (the Trust) is an open-end investment fund established under the laws of the Province of Ontario as a trust pursuant to an amended and restated master declaration of trust dated as of December 13, 2013, as amended thereafter and as may be amended and restated from time to time.
 The formation date of the Trust was February 9, 2018 and inception date was March 29, 2018 for Series A and February 28, 2018 for Series F and O. Portland Investment Counsel Inc. (the Manager) is the Investment Fund Manager, Portfolio Manager and Trustee of the Trust.
 The head office of the Trust is 1375 Kerns Road, Suite 100, Burlington, Ontario L7P 4V7.
-These financial statements were authorized for issue by the Board of Directors of the Manager on August 12, 2019.
+These financial statements were authorized for issue by the Board of Directors of the Manager on August 19, 2020.
 The financial statements of Portland Global Sustainable Evergreen LP (the Partnership) are included and are to be read in conjunction with these financial statements.

 The Trust offers units to the public on a private placement basis under an offering memorandum.
 The investment objective of the Trust is to preserve capital and provide above average long-term returns.
 Although the Trust intends to achieve its investment objective by investing all, or substantially all, of its net assets in the Partnership, the Manager may from time to time determine that the investment objective of the Trust can be best achieved through direct investment in underlying securities and/or investment in other pooled investment vehicles.
 To the extent the Trust makes direct investments, it will apply the investment strategies of the Partnership.
-The investment objective of the Partnership is to is to preserve capital and provide above average long-term returns.
+The investment objective of the Partnership is to preserve capital and provide above average long-term returns by investing in a portfolio of private securities, either directly or indirectly through other funds, initially in private equities believed to be in sustainable systems including farmland and renewable energy and energy efficiency.